caouecs/Laravel-SirTrevorJS/README.md

 ## Installation

-This package is available through Packagist and Composer.
+This package is available through `Packagist` and `Composer`.

 Add `"caouecs/sirtrevorjs": "dev-master"` to your composer.json or run `composer require caouecs/sirtrevorjs`.
-Then you have to add `"Caouecs\Sirtrevorjs\SirtrevorjsServiceProvider"` to your list of providers in your `app/config/app.php`, and a list of elements for aliases (not all mandatory) :
+Then you have to add `"Caouecs\Sirtrevorjs\SirtrevorjsServiceProvider"` to your list of providers in your `app/config/app.php`, and a list of elements for aliases :

     'SirTrevorJs' => 'Caouecs\Sirtrevorjs\SirTrevorJs',
-    'SirTrevorJsConverter'  => 'Caouecs\Sirtrevorjs\SirTrevorJsConverter'
+    'STConverter' => 'Caouecs\Sirtrevorjs\SirTrevorJsConverter'

 So, I recommend you use [Package Installer](https://github.com/rtablada/package-installer), Laravel4-SirTrevorJS has a valid provides.json file.
 After installation of Package Installer, just run `php artisan package:install caouecs/sirtrevorjs` ; the lists of providers and aliases will be up-to-date.